 East Ayrshire Council has formally given its backing to the Scottish Fire and Rescue Service (SFRS) local plan for the area.

-A strong emphasis on partnership working runs throughout the East Ayrshire fire and rescue plan, with the sharing of information between agencies highlighted as benefiting the public.
+The importance of partnership working runs throughout the East Ayrshire fire and rescue plan, with the sharing of information between agencies highlighted as benefiting the public.

-Addressing the specific needs of each of the area’s communities was seen by SFRS as key to successfully protecting them, and the endorsement of elected members reflects the shared commitment to all of East Ayrshire.
+Addressing the specific needs of each of the area’s communities was seen by SFRS as key to successfully protecting them, and the approval of elected members reflects the shared commitment to all of East Ayrshire.

 Local Senior Officer Scott added: “Crews regularly provide free Home Fire Safety Visits where they share advice with householders to help them identify potential risks and offer guidance on what to do in the event of an emergency.